SchokiCoder/book_modern_c/src/terms.md

 A compiler is a program that turns your written code into something the machine can understand.
 It’s like a translator.
-You and the machine are speaking in different languages and the compiler is the metaphoric man in the middle.
-Once its work is done you will be granted an executable file or errors if something in the code is not meeting criteria of correctness.
+You and the machine are speaking in different languages, and the compiler is the metaphoric man in the middle.
+Once its work is done, you will be granted an executable file or errors, if something in the code is not meeting criteria of correctness.

 ## Assembly language

 Assembly is a human readable representation of the machine language.
 It is even closer to the hardware than C is.
-“Then why is this book not focused on assembly then?” you might ask.
-Because it is too far away from conventional programming languages and practices.
-Assembly and programming languages, especially high-level languages such as Python, look very different.
-Learning assembly alone won't help you much, if your goal is to program in a somewhat conventional way.
+“Then why is this book not focused on assembly then?”
+Because it is too far away from conventional programming languages.
+Assembly and programming languages, especially higher level languages such as Python, look very different.
+Learning assembly itself won't help you much, if your goal is to program in a somewhat conventional way.

 ## Syntax